transdigiware/blockchain/howto/ibp-console-import-nodes.md

  2. Browse to the MSP JSON file and click **Add file**.
  3. Click **Import MSP**.

  **Note:** Node OU support should not be enabled when you import an MSP.
-To avoid problems you need to uncheck the Node OU check box.
+To avoid problems you need to deselect the Node OU check box.
     ![Import MSP with Node OU enabled](../images/import-msp-nodeou.png "Import MSP with Node OU enabled"){: caption="Figure 2.
 Import MSP with Node OU enabled" caption-side="bottom"}

  Repeat these steps for each organization that is included in your channel.